kholodovitch/tune-reporting-java/README.md

 <a id="sdk_install_method_maven" name="sdk_install_method_maven"></a>
 ##### Via Maven:

-*Tune Reporting SDK for Java* is available using Maven.
+*TUNE Reporting SDK for Java* is available using Maven.

 At present the jar is available from a public [maven](http://maven.apache.org/download.html) repository.